TheRealZephros/master-thesis/chapters/results/index.typ

   )
 )

-== mT5 Pretraining <results_pretraining.sec> // TODO get config files
+== mT5 Pretraining <results_pretraining.sec>
 To see if it was possible to pretrain a faroese mT5 model, attempts were made to pretrain a custom mT5 model on a Faroese dataset.
-The dataset was a collection of wikipedia articles, blog posts
+The dataset was a collection of wikipedia articles, blog posts and the Faroese corpuses on Huggingface. \
 During experimentation with a reduced-capacity mT5 model, it became evident that the model's representational capacity was insufficient for the target task.
-Bitlinear seemed to have a stabilizing effect on the training process, \ \
+Bitlinear seemed to have a stabilizing effect on the training process, but it was scrapped in the end in favour of a mT5-base to fit into the current framework used by Ordbogen. \ \
 #ex3_ol <ex3_ol>

-#ex3_graph <ex3_graph>
+#ex4_graph <ex4_graph>

 Another pretraining was conducted using the larger mT5-base model.
 The training used the same dataset as the previous experiment.
 #pretraining_graph <pretraining_graph>

 == mT5 Grammar Model <results_grammar.sec>